Zbigniew Kruszyński

-Zbigniew Kruszyński (born 14 October 1960), commonly known as Detsi Kruszyński or Detzi Kruszyński, is a Polish-German retired footballer.
+Zbigniew Kruszyński (born 14 October 1960), commonly known as Detsi Kruszyński or Detzi Kruszyński, is a Polish-German former professional footballer.

 Primarily a midfielder, he was also adept in defence and attack.
 In an 18-year professional career, he played league football in Poland, Germany and England.
 He is probably best remembered for his three-year spell in Germany with 1.
 FC Saarbrücken, for whom he made over 130 appearances.
 He also made over 70 First Division appearances for Wimbledon in England.

 Kruszyński represented Poland at U18 level and was part of the team which finished third at the 1978 European U18 Championship.
 Kruszyński currently coaches youth football in Ohio, United States.

-Career
+Club career

 Lechia Gdańsk

 Born in Tczew, Kruszyński began his career as a youth at hometown club Unia Tczew, before moving to II Liga club Lechia Gdańsk in 1976.
 Despite being aged just 16, he made his professional debut in a league match versus Olimpia Poznań on 5 June 1977, coming on as a substitute for Andrzej Głownia after 67 minutes.
 Kruszyński broke into the team the 1977–78 season, making 23 league appearances and scoring two goals and improving again the following year, scoring ten goals in 34 appearances.
 Kruszyński travelled with the club to take part in a friendly tournament in West Germany in the summer of 1979 and refused to return to Poland with the team, which caused the Polish FA to suspend him for a year.
 He made 61 appearances and scored 13 goals for Gdańsk.